|Travel in a time of coronavirus

 Azerbaijan has always been rich in oil, especially along the Caspian Sea coast, but the industry has boomed in recent decades.

 When I visited in 2004 the capital, Baku, still looked like a provincial Soviet city.
-Since then oil has transformed the city beyond recognition, creating a ridiculously wealthy elite and a futuristic skyline blending western mirror glass towers with eastern forms.
+Since then oil has transformed the city beyond recognition, creating a ridiculously wealthy elite and a futuristic skyline blending western mirror glass towers with eastern motifs.

 That wealth, however, hasn’t been evenly spread, and outside Baku life is still fairly simple.
 Oil certainly hasn’t brought democracy or respect for human rights, and if anything it has entrenched dictatorship.